mayahq/mayalabs-sdk-python/EXAMPLES.md

 ```
 1. from gsheet get 'Name, Website, Company, Email, Linkedin'
 2. split data into batches and send at intervals of 2 seconds
-    - 2.1. scrape and extract title, description and text from 'Website'
+    - 2.1. extract title, description and text from 'Website'
     2.1.1. go to step 3
-    - 2.2. scrape and extract text from 'Linkedin'
+    - 2.2. extract text from 'Linkedin'
     2.2.1. go to step 3
-    - 2.3. store 'Company' in {{msg.payload.company}}
-        2.3.1. go to step 3
 3. show in a table with button Research
 ```